clearlinux/clear-linux-documentation/source/get-started/cloud-install/qingcloud.rst

 #.
 On the binding public network IP confirmation interface, select the public
    IP address that has just been applied for, and click the :guilabel:`提交` (Submit) button below .
-After waiting a moment, the status will change.
+After waiting a moment, the state of the |CL|
+   virtual host will change.

    .. figure:: /_figures/qingcloud/QingCloud-15.png
       :scale: 50 %